lucianoiam/dpfwebui/README.md

 * Just the powerful basics
 * BSD-like license

-There is ongoing work for optional support of [WebAssembly](https://webassembly.org) in DSP code, thus allowing to develop a plugin completely based on web technologies.
+There is ongoing work for support of compiled [AssemblyScript](https://www.assemblyscript.org) in DSP code.
+AssemblyScript is a language similar to [TypeScript](https://www.typescriptlang.org) that can be compiled into [WebAssembly](https://webassembly.org) for faster than JavaScript performance.
+This would allow to develop a desktop plugin completely based on web technologies.
+Both JS for UI and TS for DSP will be optional features.

 ### Example UI code